letsgogeeky/inception/README.md

+### A few reminders for the wandering minds:

-- When pruning the environment, remember to also remove volumes for the registry.
+- When pruning the environment, remember to also remove volumes from the docker volumes.
 - Both Docker images and Docker containers will end up having the same name, it's okay for now.
 - I found naming Dockerfiles in this format `<service>.Dockerfile` to have a better developer experience when navigating and opening multiple dockerfiles at the same time on an editor.
 - When Docker raises a `no such file or directory` for volumes, try restarting Docker, yes, apparently restarting Docker solves the issue!!!!!!!